farvellhub/linux-config/README.md

 ## Installation

-- Put .gitconfig to your home root directory.
+- Put .gitconfig and .config to your home root directory.

 ### Add your email and username.